Chapter 1:

 The woman continues, "Patriarch Antoine Năn Thiện spoke this morning following the morning Angelus..."

-An elderly Vietnamese man dressed somewhere between a pope and Ming Emperor stood on the tv clutching his crozier and speaking with what force his age allowed him to.
+An elderly man dressed somewhere between a pope and Ming Emperor stood on the tv clutching his crozier and spoke with what force his age allowed him to.

 “Today all Indochina, both the faithful and the Buddhist, are thinking of the dead.
 I ask during this time as the True Cross, enters your city that you bring your prayers to it.

-The Cross once carried in sorrow through Jerusalem, in triumph in Rome and in Sorrow out of it now enters yours.
-Pray with me, Saigon, I beg you, indeed, all of Indochina, pray, pray for our restless dead, and pray for the restless living who survive them.
+The Cross once carried in sorrow through Jerusalem, in triumph to Rome and in Sorrow out of it now enters yours.
+Pray with me, Saigon, I beg you, indeed, all of Indochina, pray, pray for our restless dead, and pray for the restless living who survive them."

 In these dark times look to the lifted cross for peace past ourselves and our petty politics to think for those who are suffering in silence.”

-Anh didn’t need to see the TV to hear about this, she could see the Trucks outside the window, tarps and umbrellas clashing with protest signs as clergy struggled against the rain and mob.
+Anh didn’t need to see the TV to hear about this, the Trucks were there outside the window, tarps and umbrellas as clergy struggled against the rain and mob.

 In the window she could see herself, powdered make up too light, eyes too stern, brows too sharp, and hair too tight.
 All in contrast to her date's gawking reflection in the glass.